 Traditionally, rural Nebraskans have not had a strong voice in state policy decisions.
 The Nebraska Rural Poll gathers the aggregated voice of rural Nebraskans and relays its findings to state lawmakers, ensuring the rural voice is heard.
-The goal of the Nebraska Rural Poll is to give local and state leaders a better understanding of the issues, challenges and concerns of Nebraska's rural citizens.
+The goal of the Nebraska Rural Poll is to give local and state leaders a better understanding of the needs, priorities, and opinions of Nebraska's rural citizens.
 The Rural Poll is an annual effort that focuses on such issues as community, government policy, well-being and work.

 Core questions are included every year; over time these core questions will provide insight about trends and changes occurring in rural Nebraska.
 In addition, each year rural citizens and government officials form an advisory committee that identifies key issues or topics to include in the survey.
 Poll findings are distributed to member of the Nebraska Legislature, staff members of the state's congressional delegation, and other state and local leaders to facilitate their decision making.

-The 22nd annual Nebraska Rural Poll was mailed out to 7,000 randomly selected households located in nonmetropolitan counties in March of 2017.
-This year's questionnaire asked rural Nebraskans about food shopping, media, institutions, voting and the agricultural economy as well as the core questions on well-being and community.
-Results from the 2017 survey can be viewed here.
+The 2023 Nebraska Rural Poll was mailed to households outside the Lincoln and Omaha areas in April and May.
+The questionnaire asked rural Nebraskans about childcare, civil discourse, and the economy, as well as the core questions on well-being and community.